smithy-lang/smithy/designs/default-zero-value.md

 - List: an empty list (`[]`).
 - Set: an empty set (`[]`).
 - Map: an empty map (`{}`).
-- Structure: an empty structure.
-Structures only have a default zero value if none of the members of the structure are marked with the `@required` trait.
+- Structure: Structures have no default zero value.
 - Union: no default zero value.
 A union MUST be set to one of its variants for it to be valid, and unions have no default variant.